 Power Query Tutorial

-But using Power Query in Excel, we can access, transform, and clean all the ugly data into a readable format.
-Not only that Power Query can be used to write queries and we can reuse those queries to get the updated data by just clicking on “Refresh” button.
+But using Power Query in ExcelPower Query In ExcelPower Query is an excel tool used to import data from different sources, transform (change) it as required, and return a refined dataset in the workbook., we can access, transform, and clean all the ugly data into a readable format.
+We can also use Power Query to write queries and reuse those queries to get the updated data by clicking on the “Refresh” button.

 You need not have any programming language experience for this, unlike VBA.